-The results support previous work, confirming a thick, shallow dipping mineralized zone.
-Spot
+The current results support previous work, confirming a relatively thick, shallow dipping breccia zone.
+The zone remains open at depth on all sections and is yet to be closed off along strike.

-Importantly the holes reported are PQ diameter.
+Importantly most of the intersections through the breccia zone are PQ diameter.
 This larger diameter (85mm) core maximizes core recovery, compared to previous HQ diameter core (61mm), where recovery was variable in some of the mineralized zones.
 The PQ core also provides additional material for metallurgical test work.